genius-systems/gameta/README.md

   -c linux.build  \         # Category of the script
-  -d "Builds on Linux" \    # A brief description of the script -l shell \                # Language that the script is written in -p current/path/to/script # Path where the script is currently stored
+  -d "Builds on Linux" \    # A brief description of the script -l shell \                # Language that the script is written in -p current/path/to/script # Relative path where the script is currently stored
 ```

 This will create a copy of the script in the `.gameta` folder under the scripts